hajekjiri/pacman/README.md

 # Pacman
 ## About
+A turn-based game inspired by the original Pacman implemented in C++11 using ncurses.
+I encourage you to read the [documentation](#documentation) before playing.

-This project is an implementation of the Pacman game in C++ using ncurses for the Programming and Algorithmics 2 course at the [FIT, Czech Technical University in Prague](https://fit.cvut.cz/en).
+This project was a part of the Programming and Algorithmics 2 course at [FIT CTU in Prague](https://fit.cvut.cz/) ([English site here](https://old.fit.cvut.cz/en)).

 ## Getting started
 ### Requirements